Rakeem Miles

-Earlier life
+Early life

 As a child, Rakeem was orphaned into foster care.
 His mother's struggle with substance abuse and behavioral issues caused him to move between multiple schools.
 He found an outlet of expression through Hip-Hop music being introduced musically to J Dilla, Madlib and MF Doom.
 Miles credits his Uncle who was a touring gospel rapper for introducing him to the East Coast Hip-Hop music scene and the lifestyle, causing him to pursue a career despite his grandmother's wishes.
+Miles attended North East high school, Located in North East, MD.